Court Reporting Certificate

 When court reporting students can pass a Q&A test at 225 wpm, the Support Department will establish an internship for them in their area at hours that are convenient for them.
 The student is not paid.
 Students will attend court reporting assignments with professional court reporters, writing the assignment with them.
 They get to see in action what they have learned throughout their training.
 We recommend 40 hours of writing time on the steno machine, but it is up to the student to determine when they feel comfortable with their internship.
 If they wish to shorten it or extend it, they may.
 It will not interfere with a student’s current work.
 They may accept internship assignments immediately after work hours or later in the evening.
 They may accept an internship assignment this week and wait several weeks before they accept another.
 Students are able to intern at hours that will not interrupt their current work schedule.

-When captioning students can pass a 180 wpm literary test, prospective captioning employers are contacted to evaluate the student’s transcription.
-Their writing will be assessed, and captioning employers may offer them employment immediately or may make recommendations to them regarding their writing.
+When captioning students can pass a 180-wpm literary test, and deemed proficient by professional captioners on our Support Staff, prospective captioning employers are contacted to evaluate the student’s transcription.
+Their writing will be assessed by the prospective captioning employer, and captioning employers they may offer them employment immediately or may make recommendations to the student regarding their writing.
 Students’ writing may be assessed several times prior to employment.

-When a CART providing student can pass a 180 wpm literary test, prospective CART providing employers are contacted to assess the student’s writing and translation to see if they are ready to provide CART services.
+When a CART providing student can pass a 180-wpm literary test, and deemed proficient by professional CART captioners on our Support Staff, prospective CART providing employers are contacted to assess the student’s writing and translation to see if they are ready to provide CART services.
 If so, they may be offered employment.
+The student may perform a remote or onsite internship.

 Will I receive a Certificate?

-Yes, successful graduates in the court reporting program will receive a Certificate of Completion from Auburn University.
+Yes, successful graduates in the court reporting program will receive a Certificate of Completion from Auburn University upon completion of their training.
 However, approximately half the states in the United States require students to pass a state or national certification before they can work professionally.
 Most of those states accept the National Court Reporters Association Registered Professional Reporter (RPR) examination.
 However, some states require students to pass their own State examination referred to as a Certified Shorthand Reporter (CSR) exam or Certified Court Reporter (CCR) examination.
 This program will prepare students to pass any of those certification examinations.

 There is no state certification required for broadcast (closed) captioning or CART providing.
-Successful graduates in those programs will receive a Certificate of Completion from Auburn University.
+Successful graduates in those programs will receive a Certificate of Completion from Auburn University upon completion of their training.

 Do you accept international students?